olibclarke/coot-trimmings/README.md

 You should see a new menu ("Custom") and a bunch of new key bindings, as well as a couple of new toolbar buttons (e.g. "sequence context").

+(**There are some non-default settings which I like but you may not!
+Check the bottom of this readme for details and tweak as you prefer**)

 Email me if you run into any trouble (olibclarke at gmail dot com).

 I haven't tested most of these on WinCoot, or on older versions of Coot.
 Most testing done with Coot 0.8.8 or later.